FAQ about Code With Me

 What is Code With Me?

-Code With Me is a plugin for RubyMine and other JetBrains IDEs that enables you to collaboratively review, edit, and debug code with your colleagues in real time.
+Code With Me is a plugin for RubyMine and other JetBrains IDEs (except for Rider and DataGrip for now) that enables you to collaboratively review, edit, and debug code with your colleagues in real time.

-Since version 2021.1, the Code With Me plugin comes as a bundled one in the supported IDEs; you don't need to install it separately.
+Since version 2021.1, the Code With Me plugin comes as a bundled one in the supported IDEs; you don't need to install it manually.

 In RubyMine 2020.3, the Code With Me plugin can be downloaded.